Aquamarine023/how-to-learn-1/README.EN.md

-# Project work "How to learn"
+# Project work: "How to learn"

 ## A typical one-page site created as part of a study at [Yandex.Praktikum](https://praktikum.yandex.com/) on a web development course ["Web Developer"](https://practicum.yandex.com/web/).